What other countries are doing

 Finland

 Posiva is responsible for the final disposal of the used nuclear fuel of its two owners: Teollisuuden Voima and Fortum Power & Heat.
-These companies currently operate 4 nuclear reactors, with a fifth expected to start commercial operation in Dec 2022.
+These companies currently operate five nuclear reactors.

 Posiva’s site selection process, which was technically-driven and consent-based, began in the 1980s.
 In 2000, the Olkiluoto island in Eurajoki was selected as the site for final disposal.
 The construction licence application for the repository was submitted in 2012 and granted in 2015.
 An application for a licence to operate was submitted in 2021.
 Construction is in progress and the excavation of the first five disposal tunnels was completed in June 2022.